lsolbach/CljMath/math.financial/README.md

 math.financial
 ==============
-The math.financial library contains financial math functions in Clojure.
+The math.financial library contains financial math functions for Clojure and Clojurescript.

 Usage
 -----